 - who assist in SV cases at asylum reception facilities, SACCs and psychological follow-up services.

-Secondary beneficiaries are MAR victims of sexual violence and trafficking that are residing in the three participating countries (Belgium, Sweden and UK) as well as in other EU countries at the longer run.
+Secondary beneficiaries are MAR victims of sexual violence and trafficking that are residing in the three participating countries (Belgium, Ireland, and UK) as well as in other EU countries at the longer run.
 Tertiary beneficiaries are policy makers, civil society and academia who will acquire increased knowledge, evidence as well as tools for better practices, laws and procedures.

 METHODOLOGY & RESEARCH APPROACH